-IMDEA Fundation ("Instituto Madrileño de Estudios Avanzados" - Madrid Institute for Advanced Studies) is the new institutional framework established by the Government of the Region of Madrid (Spain) to effectively combine and increase both public and private support for research of excellence in the region.
-IMDEA comprises a network of research institutes in areas of high economic impact, including: energy, food sciences, materials, social sciences, nanotechnology, networks, software, and water.
+IMDEA ("Instituto Madrileño de Estudios Avanzados" - Madrid Institute for Advanced Studies) is the new institutional framework established by the Government of the Region of Madrid (Spain) to effectively combine and increase both public and private support for research of excellence in the region.
+IMDEA comprises a network of research institutes in areas of high economic impact, including: energy, food, materials, nanotechnology, networks, software, and water.

-AMAROUT-II is a Marie Curie Action (PEOPLE-COFUND); a fellowship programme designed to support transnational mobility of experienced researchers, providing opportunities to deepen ad widen their skills and to offer attractive working conditions.
-Specificaly, over 4 years, AMAROUT-II will offer 152 fellowships to experienced researchers to develop their individual research projects within the IMDEA network.
-AMAROUT-II is a continuation of AMAROUT, a highly successful COFUND programme now closed for applications.
+AMAROUT-II is a Marie Curie Action (PEOPLE-COFUND); a fellowship program designed to support transnational mobility of experienced and very experienced researchers, providing opportunities to deepen ad widen their skills and to offer attractive working conditions.
+Specifically, over the 2012-2016 4-year period AMAROUT-II is offering 152 fellowships to experienced researchers to develop their individual research projects within the IMDEA network.
+AMAROUT-II is a continuation of AMAROUT, a highly successful COFUND program now closed for applications.
 AMAROUT-II contributes with IMDEA to turning Madrid into one of the top knowledge generation regions in Europe.
-To accomplish this, from 2012 to 2016, the program will finance up to 152 researchers to join the IMDEA network of research institutes for one year (renewable twice, on a yearly basis, to up to a total of three years fellowship duration maximum).
-A permanent call for applications will be open since 1st of October 2012 until 30th September 2015.
-Applications will be evaluated by batches, according to quarterly cut-off dates the first of which takes place on 31st December 2012.
+To accomplish this, the 152 researchers financed by the program are joining the IMDEA network of research institutes for one year (renewable twice, on a yearly basis, to up to a total of three years maximum of fellowship).
+A permanent call for applications is open since the October 1, 2012 and until September 30, 2015.
+Applications will be evaluated in batches, according to quarterly cut-off dates the first of which took place on December 31, 2012.

-Both "experienced" and "very experienced" researchers from any country (worldwide) can apply for AMAROUT-II fellowships at any of the seven IMDEA Institutes participating in the programme (Software, Energy, Food, Materials, Nanoscience, Networks and Water).
+Both "experienced" and "very experienced" researchers from any country (worldwide) can apply for AMAROUT-II fellowships at any of the seven IMDEA Institutes participating in the program (Energy, Food, Materials, Nanoscience, Networks, Software, and Water).

 The gross annual salary received by AMAROUT fellows is internationally competitive in their respective areas.